djeada/Algorithms-And-Data-Structures/notes/dynamic_programming.md

 Subsequences of S: "", "a", "b", "c", "ab", "ac", "bc", "abc"
 ```

-#### Code examples
+### Fibonacci Sequence
+The Fibonacci sequence is a series of numbers where a number is the sum of the two preceding ones, starting with 0 and 1.
+It's a classic example of recursive algorithms and dynamic programming.

 * [C++](https://github.com/djeada/Algorithms-And-Data-Structures/blob/master/src/dynamic_programming/cpp/fibonacci/)
 * [Python](https://github.com/djeada/Algorithms-And-Data-Structures/blob/master/src/dynamic_programming/python/fibonacci/)

 ### Grid Traveler
-Find the number of ways to get to the bottom right corner of a grid, starting at the top left corner, given the size of the grid.
-You can only move right or down.
+Grid Traveler problem entails finding the total number of ways to traverse a grid (m x n) from the top-left to the bottom-right corner, provided you can only move right or down.

-#### Code examples

 * [C++](https://github.com/djeada/Algorithms-And-Data-Structures/blob/master/src/dynamic_programming/cpp/grid_traveler)
 * [Python](https://github.com/djeada/Algorithms-And-Data-Structures/blob/master/src/dynamic_programming/python/grid_traveler)

 ### Climbing stairs
-Determine the number of ways to reach the top of a n-step staircase by taking 1, 2, or 3 steps at a time, starting from the bottom.
+The Climbing Stairs problem involves determining the number of distinct ways to reach the top of a staircase that has 'n' steps, with the condition that you can climb either 1, 2, or 3 steps at a time.

 #### Implementation